doucetvictor/MediScan/README.md

 - `build` - builds production assets (runs `tsc -b` then `vite build`)
 - `preview` - previews the production build via `vite preview`

-Open the URL printed by Vite (usually http://localhost:5173 by default).
-If you prefer to run the app in a container to match the compose setup, use the Docker Compose quick start above.
+Open the URL printed by Vite, usually http://localhost:5173 by default.

 ## Serverless functions / backend

+For this project purpose, all services have been exposed to internet, for running the project, you just have to run the website part and it'll connect with our backend services.

 The `serverless-functions/` folder contains Python scripts, a `requirements.txt`, and a SQL schema (`cloud-sql-postgres-config-schema.sql`).
 How to run these depends on your target platform (Cloud Functions, Cloud Run, local testing).
 Common local steps:

 ## Database

 The Postgres schema is provided as `serverless-functions/cloud-sql-postgres-config-schema.sql`.

+## Disclamer
+This is for EDUCATIONAL Purpose.

+Be careful - do not upload or commit sensitive information (personal data, patient health information, credentials, API keys, or other secrets) to this repository or through the application.
+Treat any real user or patient data with appropriate protections and follow applicable laws and institutional policies when testing with real data.
+**We very strongly recommand to use fake, anonymised or non-real data for testing/using the solution.**